HoffsMH/dotfiles/taskell.md

     * [ ] restic?
     * [ ] lf
 - get out of fzf altogether in favor of dmenu
+- lf run command with $f pre-filled

 ## Selected

 - dunst expiration
-- lf playing selection -- working on folders
-- lf aliasing
-- lf run command with $f pre-filled
 - vim gitgutter bg color --
 - vim editor config or maybe some way to pick up tab rules from the file
-- vim bul commenting
-- vim indention level indicators

 ## Waiting on Something